 Agent-Based Simulation Overview

-This one-day seminar provides a comprehensive introduction to agent-based simulation (ABS), which is currently the “hottest” topic in simulation modeling.
-In an ABS autonomous agents (people, vehicles, organizations, etc.), which have attributes and potentially complex behaviors, interact with each other and their environment over time toward the accomplishment of their goals.
-This allows an agent’s behavior to depend on the current and past states of its environment, rather than being “scripted,” which permits much more complex behaviors to be represented as compared to traditional models.
+This seminar provides a comprehensive discussion of agent-based simulation (ABS), which has been one of the “hottest” topics in simulation modeling since 2005.
+In an ABS autonomous agents (people, vehicles, organizations, etc.), which have attributes and potentially complex behaviors, interact with each other and their environment over time.

 - Software for Agent-Based Simulation

 - Development and Analysis of Five Agent-Based Simulation Models

 - Successful Applications of Agent-Based Simulation